RisleyDwayne/responsive-portfolio/README.md

 ## Description

-This project uses the Bootstrap CSS framework to create website showing my design portfolio.
+This project uses the Bootstrap CSS framework to create  a website showing my design portfolio.

 ## Deployed site